vivjamba/goals-for-gordon/README.md

 # Object Structure

-JSON objects including at least the **required** fields can be sent via routes and parsed into database documents. <br>
+JSON objects including at least the **required** fields can be sent via requests and parsed into database documents. <br>
 **Immutable** fields cannot be altered after initial document creation <br>